Winding Up Petitions Solicitors

 It is possible to reverse a winding up order within 7 days on the ground that the Court did not have all the relevant facts or a shareholder or creditor can apply to stay (freeze) the liquidation procedure following the making of a winding up order.

-Effect of a Winding up Petition on the Company
+Understanding the Effect of a Winding Up Petition on a Company

 Once a winding up petition has been presented to the Court, directors will be unable to sell the company or any of the company’s assets.
 In the event any assets are transferred or disposed or, the Court can subsequently set aside any such transactions.
 The ultimate ownership, also known as “beneficial ownership” of the assets within a company is not always clear.
 We ensure that directors or shareholders are able to retain any assets which may belong to them personally.
 We also establish whether third parties have rights over company assets as they may have paid towards their purchase.